cezarykuran/oaii/README.md

 - An interactive Shiny demo application, which can be accessed at https://r.cezarykuran.it/shiny/oaii/ (feel free to explore its functionality!).
 - Several demonstration terminal applications written as R scripts.
 These applications serve as practical examples, demonstrating how to effectively leverage the package's functions for API communication.

+## Contributions

+Contributions to the package are welcome.
+If you encounter any issues or have suggestions for improving the package, feel free to open an issue or submit a pull request.

 ## Other